prodigy4440/shopping-cart-service/README.md

-# ShoppingCartService
+# Sello-Backend

-How to start the ShoppingCartService application
+How to start the Sello-Backend application
 ---

 1. Run `mvn clean install` to build your application